bitnami/cnab-bundles/wordpress-k8s-rds/README.md

 ### Bitnami Kubernetes Production Runtime integration

-This bundle is compatible with [Bitnami Kubernetes Production Runtime](https://github.com/bitnami/kube-prod-runtime) which provides logging, monitoring, certificate and public DNS management.
+This bundle is compatible with [Bitnami Kubernetes Production Runtime](https://github.com/bitnami/kube-prod-runtime) (BKPR) which provides logging, monitoring, certificate and public DNS management.

-Once installed, it will take advantage of the monitoring and logging capabilities automatically but in order to let BKPR manage the DNS and TLS certificates you need to deploy the instance with the `app-domain` and `app-tls` parameters.
+Once installed, it will take advantage of the monitoring and logging capabilities automatically but in order to let BKPR manage the DNS and TLS certificates you need to install this bundle setting the `app-domain` and `app-tls` parameters.

 ```bash
 $ duffle install my_release -c wordpress-creds --set app-domain=wordpress.kubeprod-domain.com --set app-tls=true -f ./bundle.cnab